 During football season, we set up all the functions related to the games being played.
 Barrels are placed in all the parking lots and tailgate areas.
 We clean up after the football games, beginning at midnight after the game.
 We clean and remove barrels in all of the parking lots, practice fields, and parking garages.
 We also pick up litter and trash within a two-mile radius surrounding the campus.

 Our snow removal season typically starts near the beginning of January.
-Grounds employees are spread throughout the campus.
+Landscape Services employees are spread throughout the campus.
 In addition to our five plows, we lease one front-end loader and two Bobcats.
 If the snowfall exceeds three inches, we call in a plowing contractor to supplement our operation.

 During the basketball and hockey seasons, we assist the Athletic Maintenance group with the installation and removal of a portable basketball floor in Conte Forum.